Kimbatt/detria/DOCS.md

 tri.forEachTriangleOfLocation(
     [](const detria::Triangle<Idx>& triangle, detria::TriangleLocation location)
     {
-        // do something with `triangle` and `location` },
+        // Do something with `triangle` and `location` },

-    // you can specify multiple locations
+    // You can specify multiple locations
     detria::TriangleLocation::Interior | detria::TriangleLocation::Hole,

-    // should the triangles be in clockwise order? true
+    // Should the triangles be in clockwise order? true
 );
 ```